Luzones: Descriptions of culture, social organization and trade activities

 Pires noted that the Luzones were "mostly heathen" and were not much esteemed in Malacca at the time he was there, although he also noted that they were strong, industrious, given to useful pursuits.
 Pires' exploration led him to discover that in their own country, the Luções had "foodstuffs, wax, honey, inferior grade gold," had no king, and were governed instead by a group of elders.
 They traded with tribes from Borneo and Indonesia and Philippine historians note that the language of the Luções was one of the 80 different languages spoken in Malacca When Magellan's ship arrived in the Philippines, Pigafetta noted that there were Luzones there collecting sandalwood.
 Pigafetta noticed the presence of Luzones who were loading their ship at Timor.
+Furthermore, the Boxer Codex said that: "The Luções, called Lequios, bring gold and cotton from their land, and trade Chinese silk and porcelain" It is also recorded that every year, the Luções load Canton with 175 casks of pepper.
+In addition to this, they also brought tortoise-shell and resins from their coast, which fetched a high price in China.
+Overall, “In the fairs of Malacca, the Luções were famed merchants of pepper and gold, even exchanging them for Chinese silk.”
+As Fernão Lopes de Castanheda writes of them.